 The Writing Center provides faculty and peer tutoring for all RWU students enrolled in writing courses or involved in writing-related projects.
 To see a peer tutor, students can just walk in, no appointment necessary.
 To see a faculty tutor, students should sign up for an appointment.
-Students make appointments at the log-in desk immediately inside the door of the Center for Academic Development, Main Library, 2nd floor.
+Students make appointments at the log-in desk immediately inside the door of the Tutoring Centers, Main Library, 2nd floor.

 See "Citing Sources" for help with documentation in your papers.

 See "Tutoring" to connect to "Tutors and Majors/Schedule" and Grammar with Karen.

 All of the services offered are free of charge.

 Main Library, 2nd floor

 Monday - Thursday: 9 am - 8 pm